January 16 & 17 at 7pm

 Conductor David Bloom

 Commissioned by Contemporaneous.
-This performance made possible through the generous support of Beth Dawson.
+This performance is made possible by the New York State Countil on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and through the generous support of Beth Dawson.

 Co-Presented with Roulette